visgl/tsc/CHARTER.md

 ## Section 2: Relationship with OpenJS Foundation CPC.

-Technical leadership for `vis.gl` is delegated by the OpenJS Cross-Project Council (CPC) through this charter.
-The `vis.gl` Technical Steering Committee (TSC) is responsible for all technical aspects of the vis.gl project and its sub-projects.
+Technical leadership for the projects within the [OpenJS Foundation](https://openjsf.org/) is delegated to the projects through their project charters by the [OpenJS Foundation Cross-Project Council](https://openjsf.org/about/governance/) (CPC).
+In the case of the `vis.gl` project, it is delegated to the [Steering Committee Members](https://github.com/visgl/tsc/blob/master/README.md#steering-committee-members) (the “TSC”).
 The OpenJS Foundation's business leadership is the Board of Directors (the “Board”).

-The TSC operates independently on technical matters.
-This charter may be amended by the TSC (via a majority vote) subject to CPC approval.
-The CPC may also propose amendments, but does not interfere with day-to-day technical decisions.
+This `vis.gl` Charter reflects a carefully constructed balanced role for the TSC and the CPC in the governance of the OpenJS Foundation.
+The charter amendment process is for the TSC to propose changes using simple majority of the full TSC, the proposed changes being subject to review and approval by the CPC.
+The CPC may additionally make amendments to the project charter at any time, though the CPC will not interfere with day-to-day discussions, votes, or meetings of the TSC.

 ### 2.1 Other Formal Project Relationships

 Section Intentionally Left Blank

-## Section 3: vis.gl's TSC Governing Body
+## Section 3: `vis.gl`'s TSC Governing Body

-vis.gl is governed by its Technical Steering Committee (TSC).
-The current list of Steering Committee Members is maintained in the vis.gl organization’s [TSC repository](https://github.com/visgl/tsc).
+`vis.gl` is governed by its [Steering Committee Members](https://github.com/visgl/tsc/blob/master/README.md#steering-committee-members).

 ## Section 4: Roles & Responsibilities

-The roles and responsibilities of `vis.gl`'s TSC are described in the `GOVERNANCE.md` document.
+The roles and responsibilities of `vis.gl`'s TSC are described in [GOVERNANCE.md](./GOVERNANCE.md).

 ### Section 4.1 Project Operations & Management